 Building a reading room takes a team of dedicated and enthusiastic people who work hard to ensure that the room’s vision comes to fruition and pays off for years to come.
-The cost of building a reading room is $15,000, so choosing a school to be a beneficiary of a Ben Carson Reading Room is an important decision.
-The Carson Scholars Fund (CSF) works hard to determine the needs and assets of potential school partners to ensure that the school is the right fit for a Ben Carson Reading Room.
+The cost of a reading room is $20,000, so choosing a school to be a beneficiary of a Ben Carson Reading Room is an important decision.
+The Carson Scholars Fund (CSF) puts a great deal of effort into the selection and justification of a school being selected as a reading room recipient.

 Take a look at our Reading Room Brochure for more information.